 - Some level of expertise and trust

-It is better this content is somewhat related to your service or product.
-Then if you provide value through content, you will have the leverage to collect emails which will turn into customers over time.
+It is better this content is somewhat related to your audiences’ interests.
+Then, if you provide value through content, you will have the leverage to collect emails naturally which will turn into customers over time.

-Free samples (trial period) is a great initiator
+Free samples (trial period) are a great initiator

-Free samples and trial period is offered by almost every service for a reason.
-Actually for 2 reasons, here they are.
+Free samples and trial period are offered by almost every service for a reason.
+Actually for 2 reasons, here they are:

-– Let’s client understand the product, quality and earns their trust
+- Helps clients understand the product, its quality and earns their trust

-– Anyone that gets a good free service feels a little guilt to pay later
+- Anyone that gets a good free service feels more like supporting your work over time

 There are some general examples how people use free samples to collect emails,

-– Offer a free ebook summarising your service or product
+- Offer a free ebook that helps and educates people

-– Offer 1 week of free service and show results to have 1 year contract
+- Offer 1 week of free service and show results of using the service with a 1 year contract

 - Offer a piece from the collection, let them pay for the collection